Optimize Maps

 The EFTEM modes adjust the TEM high voltage to offset the energy during acquisition.
 This helps ensure the lower column and the GIF remain in focus and aligned throughout the experiment.
 The other methods of offsetting the energy are used for spectroscopy and are described here.

 Note: EFTEM at high energy losses is an incoherent imaging process.
-Conventional bright-field TEM imaging is a coherent imaging process and lens defocus is used to add contrast to the image (for example Scherzer focus is typically used for HREM imaging).
+Conventional bright-field TEM imaging is a coherent imaging process, and lens defocus is used to add contrast to the image (for example, Scherzer focus is typically used for HREM imaging).
 Incoherent images are only sharp for one value of focus (Gaussian focus).
 In addition, the large angular distribution of the energy loss electrons results in a very narrow depth of focus.
-This makes focusing at a reasonable large (~400 eV) energy loss prior to the start of acquisition critical for EFTEM mapping.
+This makes focusing at a reasonably large (~400 eV) energy loss prior to the start of acquisition critical for EFTEM mapping.
 Since the high voltage offset is used in EFTEM acquisition and the energy of the detected electrons stays fixed, once the Gaussian focus is found, the focus does not need to be changed when the energy offset is changed.

 References